-In Feldman’s current book-length project, “Patterns of Life: Raciality, Visuality, Global War,” he explores literary and visual configurations of the body in the long war on terror (roughly 1978 to the present).
-He investigates how contemporary U.S., Israeli, and Palestinian visual culture innovates, consolidates, and contests historical processes of racialization.
-His point of departure is the rise of what the Obama administration has termed “pattern of life” analysis to legitimate the globalized expression of sovereign violence.
+In his current book-length project, “Patterns of Life: Raciality, Visuality, Global War,” Feldman explore literary and visual configurations of the body in the long war on terror, attending especially to the ways contemporary U.S. visual culture innovates, consolidates, and contests historical processes of racialization.
+My point of departure is the rise of what the Obama administration has termed “pattern of life” analysis to legitimate the globalized expression of sovereign violence.
 He asks, what are the contested histories of these heuristics, how do they produce aestheticizations of enmity and raciality, and what kinds of cultural forms have emerged to surface and trouble their common sense?

 Feldman is one of the faculty co-organizers of The Color of New Media, a working group sponsored by the Center for Race and Gender and Berkeley Center for New Media that focuses on intersections of critical race theory, gender and women’s studies, and transnational studies with new media studies.
 With Prof. Abigail De Kosnik, he is co-editing a collection of essays by the working group entitled #identity: Hashtagging Race, Gender, Sexuality, and Nation (forthcoming from University of Michigan Press).